geopython/GeoHealthCheck/README.md

 GeoHealthCheck
 ==============

-GeoHealthCheck (GHC) is a Service Status Checker for OGC Web Services and web APIs in general.
+GeoHealthCheck (GHC) is a Service Status and QoS Checker for OGC Web Services and web APIs in general.
 See also the [full GHC documentation](http://docs.geohealthcheck.org/).

 Easiest is [to run GHC using Docker](https://github.com/geopython/GeoHealthCheck/blob/master/docker/README.md).
-Below a quick overview of a manual install on Unix-based systems.
+Below a quick overview of a manual install on Unix-based systems like Apple Mac and Linux.

 ```bash
 virtualenv GeoHealthCheck && cd $_